kulture56/Chelsea-FC-Vizathon-Competition/README.md

 ## **Dataset Overview**

 * **Dataset Name**	           **Dataset Description**
-* **GPS**                 	     GPS performance metrics track movement demands, including speed, distance, and acceleration, to assess workload and physical output.
+* **GPS:**                	     GPS performance metrics track movement demands, including speed, distance, and acceleration, to assess workload and physical output.
 This dataset contains simulated data for 1 player.
-* **Physical Capability** 	     Physical Capability is measured using a battery of tests which measure different qualities and expressions of force.
+* **Physical Capability:** 	     Physical Capability is measured using a battery of tests which measure different qualities and expressions of force.
-* **Recovery Status**            Recovery status is measured using several tests and metrics to inform recovery strategies throughout the season.
+* **Recovery Status:**            Recovery status is measured using several tests and metrics to inform recovery strategies throughout the season.
 This dataset contains simulated data for 1 player.
-* **Individual Priority**        Individual priority areas are identified and reviewed by the player and Performance Support Team.
+* **Individual Priority:**        Individual priority areas are identified and reviewed by the player and Performance Support Team.